brendony/logback-s3-rolling-policy/README.md

 * `ch.qos.logback:logback-classic:1.2.3`
 * `com.google.guava:guava:22.0`
 * `javax.servlet:servlet-api:2.4` (scope provided)
-* `org.jetbrains:annotations:7.0.2` (scope provided)
+* `org.jetbrains:annotations:15.0` (scope provided)

 Publish to Artifactory
 ----------------------

-For now we only have a manual way to publish this to Artifactory
+To manually publish this to Artifactory

 * raise the `<version>` number in the `pom.xml`
 * go to your local repo directory
 * (install maven)
 * execute `mvn package` (this adds a jar file to the /target folder)
-* upload the created package to Artifactory by hand (make sure to check `Generate Default POM / Deploy Jar's Internal POM` when uploading) (It will be automatically done if you provided your local distribution repository)
+* upload the created package to Artifactory by hand (make sure to check `Generate Default POM / Deploy Jar's Internal POM` when uploading)

+To automatically publish this to a maven repository
+* raise the `<version>` number in the `pom.xml`
+* setup the credential (if needed) of your local repo in your settings, as explain above
+* setup a local distribution repository, as explain above
+* From your IDE or from script, execute `mvn deploy`